bloominstituteoftechnology/Blockchain/basic_transactions/README.txt

 Modify the `mine` endpoint to create a reward via a `new_transaction` for mining a block:

-    * The sender is "0" to signify that this node has mine a new coin
+    * The sender is "0" to signify that this node created a new coin
-    * The recipient is the current node, it did the mining!
+    * The recipient is the id of the miner
     * The amount is 1 coin as a reward for mining the next block

 Create an endpoint at `/transactions/new` that accepts a json `POST`: